B4uti4github/Objectnimator/README.md

 <img src="cinemy.jpg" alt="cinemy" width="200">

 Cinemy, Objectnimator's Mascot © 2025 by B4uti4GD is licensed under CC BY-NC 4.0

+We need you to know how to use Node JS to program.